kupietools/DYORassistant/README.md

 ### _2.)
 I've been unbanned from Telegram, if you knew about that.
 Still deciding whether I want to stay with that platform, but for the moment, the announcement channel is still [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects).
 If that changes it will be posted here._

 ### _3.)
 Following questions, I've found an intro to userscripts for beginners at [https://openuserjs.org/about/Userscript-Beginners-HOWTO](https://openuserjs.org/about/Userscript-Beginners-HOWTO).
 Remember, as this software is shared for free I don't have the resources to provide training or support, but that link might help newbies get going.
-People in the Discussion channel linked from the Telegram announcement channel might be able to provide some help, too._
+People in the Discussion channel linked from the Telegram [http://t.me/ApopheniaProjects](announcement channel) might be able to provide some help, too._

 ### _4.)
 A new version with scads of new features is under heavy development and will be posted soon.
 Sooooooooon.
 Keep watching the skies._